Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

   self.loader.link_from(self.repeater)

 .. image:: _static/abstract_workflow1.png

-Next, we create an instance of MyNewUnit, link it with Repeater and associate Loader's and MyNewUnit's attributes.
+Then, create an instance of MyNewUnit and links it with Repeater and associates Loader's and MyNewUnit's attributes.

 .. code-block:: python